bleenco/ng2-datepicker/README.md

  1. Import the `DatePickerModule`.
  2. Choose the datepicker you want to use and insert it into your template e.g. `<datepicker-ionic></datepicker-ionic>` (for the moment ionic is the only datepicker available, planning into creating a minimal, bootstrap and material datepickers).
- 3. Choose one of the 2 select directive `singleSelect` or `multipleSelect`, you can get more information about select directive [here](#select-directive) but at this point you can see it just as a mandatory parameter for all datepicker.
-For a range date picker use `multiSelect="2"`.
+ 3. Choose one of the 3 select directive `singleSelect`, `multipleSelect` or `rangeSelect`, you can get more information about select directive [here](#select-directive) but at this point you can see it just as a mandatory parameter for all datepicker.
  4. Bind the date returned by the date picker using template-driven (ngModel) or model-driven (react). /!\ ***ng2-datepicker*** uses moment so all date are Moment object and not javascript Date.
  5. Enjoy :)